-Since cannabis as we know it now works best as a full plant medicine, we are still a little ways off from a full blown pharmaceutical takeover of the medical cannabis market.
+Since cannabis, as we know it now, works best as full plant medicine, we are still a little ways off from a full-blown pharmaceutical takeover of the medical cannabis market.
 Big pharma is going to have to discover ways to create medicine with cannabis that has true medical efficacy and doctors are going to have to believe in it enough to start prescribing it to patients.
 It will be very interesting to see how cannabis will become incorporated into pharmaceutical medicine over time.
 Although cannabis may become part of some pharmaceutical medicines, we believe that the market for lifestyle medicinal cannabis will always thrive.
 Since cannabis is body chemistry specific, taking a holistic approach to healing with it works for a lot of people.
 Everyone’s journey with cannabis is unique and that’s part of what makes it such an interesting plant.
 One thing is for sure though.
 Everyone who consumes, consumes for a reason.
 Sure, we all like to get high.
 But maybe, when you get high your back starts to not hurt, or the stress of the day melts away and allows you to relax.
-Whatever it is for you, its unique and it’s the reason you’ve chosen to make cannabis part of your life style.
+Whatever it is for you, it’s unique and it’s the reason you’ve chosen to make cannabis part of your lifestyle.